drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 ### Other Work on Drugs in this Class

-The diagram here gives us a global perspective of the effort deployed by the various pharmaceutical companies over the years in the search for renin inhibitors.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/other-work-on-drugs-this-class-1643ee5c'><i class='fa fa-play' aria-hidden='true'></i></button>The diagram here gives us a global perspective of the effort deployed by the various pharmaceutical companies over the years in the search for renin inhibitors.
 The Novartis story is represented on the top.
 Note that the Phase 1 and 2 clinical trials were carried out by Speedel and Novartis exercised their call-back option in 2002.
 Companies like Merck, Pfizer and Glaxo have recently shown renewed interest and reactivated their renin inhibitor projects.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer